CADMonkey21/p2pool-go-VTC/README.md

 # p2pool-go-VTC

-This is a Go-based implementation of the p2pool protocol, with initial support for Vertcoin (VTC).
-The goal is to create a modern, high-performance, and cross-platform p2pool node that is easy to set up and maintain.
+This is a **Go‑based** implementation of the P2Pool protocol with first‑class support for **Vertcoin (VTC)**.
+The aim is a modern, high‑performance, cross‑platform node that is simple to deploy on anything from a Raspberry Pi to a full server.

+---

-### Current State: Alpha (Improving P2P Stability)
+### Current State: Alpha (Stable P2P + Functional Mining)

-The node is currently in a **functional alpha stage**.
-The core components for connecting to the network, communicating with peers, and serving miners are in place.
-Recent efforts have focused on stabilizing the P2P layer by fixing several critical bugs in the wire protocol serialization, leading to more reliable peer handshakes and address discovery.

-While the node can connect to the network and interact with miners, a persistent `EOF` error when deserializing `shares` messages from peers is still under investigation.
+The node is in a **functional alpha**.
+Recent work fixed the share‑chain resolver and the wire‑protocol edge cases, so a Go node can:

+* handshake with legacy Python peers and stay connected,
+* accept Verthash miners over Stratum (`9172`),
+* fully validate miner shares and broadcast them to the network.

+Shares from some legacy peers still fail a PoW test (target too easy) – investigation is ongoing – but the core loop is now solid.

+---

 ## Prerequisites

-1. A running and fully synced `vertcoind` instance with RPC enabled in `vertcoin.conf`.
+1. A **synced `vertcoind`** with RPC enabled in `vertcoin.conf`.
-2. The `verthash.dat` file.
-The pool will generate this on first run, but it's much faster to copy it from your `~/.vertcoin/` directory.
-3. An installation of the [Go language](https://go.dev/doc/install) (version 1.18 or newer).
+2. The **`verthash.dat`** dataset (≈ 6 GB).
+Copy it from `~/.vertcoin/` or let the node download on first start.
+3. **Go 1.18+** (Go 1.22 recommended).
-4. An open P2P port (default `9171` or `9346` depending on the p2pool network) on your router/firewall, forwarded to the machine running the node.
+4. An **open P2P port** on your router/​firewall – this fork defaults to **`19172`** – forwarded to the machine running the node.

+---

 ## Installation & Running